 Elaine has already shared the idea with local and national environmental groups, such as "SWLEN" (the South West London Environmental Network) and "Population Matters", who have all said they like the song.

-She will be recording the song professionally, with the Kindred Spirit Band (including string quartet arrangements) this autumn and has been contacting university animation students across the world, who might be looking for a worthwhile project to work on, for their courses this coming academic year.
+She will be recording the song professionally, with the Kindred Spirit Band (including string quartet arrangements) this winter and has been contacting university animation students across the world, who might be looking for a worthwhile project to work on, for their courses this coming academic year.
 She hopes to have a number of video animations to accompany the song, to share with the world by next spring / summer.

 The song has been recorded as a basic demo and been released on the special project web page.
 If you would like to see the lyrics, have a listen to the demo version and keep an eye on the progess of the project, click here for the page, which Elaine will keep updated.